ebenh/django-flex-user/docs/source/reference_project.rst

 +++++++++++++++++++++++++++++++++++++

 .. note::
-    The instructions below assume you're running a POSIX environment (e.g. OS X, Linux or the Microsoft POSIX subsystem).
+    The instructions below assume you're running a POSIX-compliant shell (i.e. you're running OS X, Linux or you've installed the Microsoft POSIX subsystem).

+    The commands below need to be modified if you're running the Windows command shell (i.e. cmd.exe).

 #.
 Clone the git repository: